Drew-Morris/Drew-Morris.github.io_source/content/posts/HelloWorld.md

 author = "Drew Morris"
 authorTwitter = "Drew_Morris_Dev" #do not include @
 cover = ""
-tags = ["", ""]
+tags = [" Welcome weary traveler #"]
 keywords = ["", ""]
-description = "Landing Post"
-showFullContent = false
-readingTime = false
-hideComments = false
-color = "" #color from the theme settings
+description = "Welcome to my website.
+Here I showcase some of my favorite projects and link together all of my online presences.
+Explore and Enjoy :D" showFullContent = false readingTime = false hideComments = false color = "" #color from the theme settings
 +++

-Welcome to my website.
-Here I showcase some of my favorite projects and link together all of my online presences.
-Explore and Enjoy :D